Synopsis: We discuss linked list abstract data types, reasons for implementation and implementation specifications/examples in JavaScript.

 Singly-linked list

-• Begins the data structure with a head.
+- Begins the data structure with a

-• Limits traversal to uni-directional behavior.
+reference. - Limits traversal to uni-directional behavior.

-In example 1.1 below, the beginning of the singly-linked list (or the head) contains the data element 12, and a link or pointer[1] to the next link in the chain, and so the chain continues until the chain reaches a null value.
+, and a link or pointer[1] to the next link in the chain, and so the chain continues until the chain reaches a null value.
 In this ADT, traversal behavior is limited to being uni-directional.
 You begin traversal from the head.

 1.1 Singly-linked list example, Wikipedia